 6. Trench Coat + Basic Outfit (Instant Upgrade)

-A trench coat is one of the strongest layering pieces.
+A trench coat is one of the strongest layering tools in a wardrobe.

-Why it works: it adds vertical lines and structure.
+Why it works: it adds vertical lines and structure, instantly refining even the simplest base.

 Stylist advice: